Frost Mage PvP Guide

 • Dwarves:

-• Stoneform washes away bleeds and take less damage.
+• Stoneform washes away bleeds and effects and take less damage.

 • Draenei: